DeutscheSoft/AWML/README.md

 The `awml-clone` tag will automatically propagate the correct prefix values to all `awml-option` tags.

 The `awml-clone` tag is defined in the src file `awml.templates.js`.

+## Mutation Tags

+The mutation tags described here can be used to modify the DOM tree based on backend data.
+The text content inside of these tags is, unless empty, interpreted as a transformation method which is called with the current backend value.
+The interpretation of its return value depends on the mutation tag.
+Alternatively, the `transform-receive` attribute can be used to set a transformation function.

+All of these tags are defined in the source file `awml.styles.js`.

+### Common Attributes

+* `src` - Path of the value(s) to be bound.
+* `src-prefix` - Prefix handle to use for this binding.
+* `transform-receive` - Optional transformation callback for received values.
+  Will be called in the context of the corresponding DOM node.

+### `<awml-show>` and `<awml-hide>`

+The parent widgets is either hidden or shown depending on whether the value received is true or false.
+Note that these tags do not (directly) change the CSS of their parent widgets, instead they try to hide or show the parent by calling `hide_child` or `show_child` in its parent widget.
+Note that for this to work, the widget needs to be a child of a `awml-container`.

+### `<awml-styles>`

+This tag sets style properties on its parent node.
+The return value of the transformation function is expected to be an object containing style properties.

+### `<awml-class>`

+This tag adds CSS classes to its parent node.
+The return value of the transformation function is expected to be either a class name or an array of class names.

+### `<awml-attributes>`

+This tag sets attributes on its parent node.
+The return value of the transformation function is expected to be an object of attributes.

+### `<awml-prefix>`

+This tag sets a prefix on its parent node.
+The prefix handle used can be chosen using the `handle` attribute.

 ## Installation